SSWConsulting/SSW.Rules.Content/rules/add-context-reasoning-to-emails/rule.md

 ---
-seoDescription: "Explaining emails - Add context and reasoning to ensure clarity and understanding."
+seoDescription: Explaining emails - Add context and reasoning to ensure clarity and understanding.
 type: rule
 title: Explaining - Do you add context/reasoning to emails?
 uri: add-context-reasoning-to-emails